hardip02/DataScienceproject/README.md

 4) What method or algorithm are you proposing?

 We can use Multiple Linear Regression.
 It is a statistical technique that uses several explanatory variables to predict the outcome of a response variable.
 Multiple linear regression is used to model the relationship between a continuous response variable and continuous or categorical explanatory variables.
+XGBoost algorithm can be used.
+XGBoost is a popular and efficient open-source implementation of the gradient boosted trees algorithm.

 5) How will you evaluate your results?